-In addition, we may become subject to foreign privacy laws and regulators.
-For instance, the European Union's (EU) General Data Protection Regulation (GDPR), which went into effect in May of 2018, is an example of the increasingly stringent data protection regulation being passed globally.
-The GDPR regulates the collection and use of personal data in the EU.
-The GDPR covers any business, regardless of its location, that provides goods or services to residents in the EU and, thus, could incorporate our activities in EU member states.
+In addition, we may become subject to an increasing number of foreign privacy laws, particularly as we begin to sponsor clinical trials in foreign jurisdictions.
+For example, the European Union's (EU) General Data Protection Regulation (EU GDPR) regulates the collection and use of personal data in the EU.
+The GDPR covers any business, regardless of its location, that provides goods or services to residents in the EU and, thus, could apply to our activities in EU member states.
 The GDPR imposes strict requirements on controllers and processors of personal data, including special protections for "sensitive information," which includes health and genetic information of individuals residing in the EU.
-The GDPR grants individuals the opportunity to object to the processing of their personal information, allows them to request deletion of personal information in certain circumstances, and provides the individual with an express right to seek legal remedies in the event the individual believes his or her rights have been violated.
-Further, the GDPR imposes strict rules on the transfer of personal data out of the EU to regions that have not been deemed to offer "adequate" privacy protections, such as the U.S. currently.
-Failure to comply with the requirements of the GDPR and related national data protection laws of the EU member states, which may deviate slightly from the GDPR, may result in warning letters, mandatory audits and financial penalties, including fines of up to 4% of global revenues, or €20,000,000, whichever is greater.
-As a result of the implementation of the GDPR, we may be required to put in place additional mechanisms ensuring compliance with the new data protection rules.
+Failure to comply with the requirements of the EU GDPR may result in warning letters, litigation, orders banning the processing of personal data, mandatory audits and financial penalties, including fines of up to 4% of global revenues, or €20,000,000, whichever is greater.